-One of the most famous examples of Saltbox architecture are the neighboring Quincy, Massachusetts, homes of John Adams, a Founding Father who was the 2nd president of the United States from 1797 to 1801, and his son John Quincy Adams, who was the country’s 6th president (1825-1829).
-The homes and surrounding property dating back to 1681 now belongs to the National Park Service.
+One of the most famous examples of Saltbox architecture is the neighboring Quincy, Massachusetts, homes of John Adams, a Founding Father who was the second president of the United States from 1797 to 1801, and his son John Quincy Adams, who was the country’s sixth president (1825-1829).
+The homes and surrounding property dates back to 1681 and now belong to the National Park Service.

 While most original Saltbox houses were built with wood, the 1754 Josiah Day House in West Springfield, Massachusetts, is said to be the oldest Saltbox-style home in the United States made from brick.
-Now a museum open to the public for guided tours, it is a National Historic site registered with the Massachusetts Historic Commission.
+Now a museum open to the public for guided tours, it is on the National Register of Historic Places registered with the Massachusetts Historic Commission.